Time management for distance students

 Microsoft Word version (43KB)

 Many students prefer a daily plan and so a daily “things to do today” list is a good strategy for these people.

 The To Do list requires you to reflect on your progress each day and think about the next steps.
 It keeps you focused and motivated.

-- At the end of each day work out what you have to do the next day
+- At the end of each day work out what you must do the next day.

 - Write the list.

 - Prioritise those that must be done above those you would like to get done and from those that can wait indefinitely.